 Coping With Stress During the Holiday Season: 4 Easy Tips to Help Manage Holiday Stressors by Dr. Teralyn Sell

-While the holiday season can provide cheer and fun, you can’t argue that this time of year can be stressful – especially this year because of the coronavirus pandemic.
-Whether it be finances, family stress, preparations or the pandemic, the holidays offer their fair share of stressors.
+While the holiday season can provide cheer and fun, you can’t argue that this time of year can be stressful.
+Whether it be finances, family stress or health and wellness, the holidays offer their fair share of stressors.

 - Learn to say no. Setting boundaries with family and friends is an important part of reducing stress around the holidays.
 Over-committing to events or travel creates a lot of stress so learning to say no to invitations or even to family obligations can feel freeing.